 The output of your blackout protection is limited by the maximum output of your battery and/or inverters.
 To make it simple: let’s use the AlphaESS battery as an example.
 If your AlphaESS battery is connected to a 5kW inverter, your backup power is limited to 4.6 kW.
 That’s equivalent to 22A.

 That means you can usually run about 1-3 light and power circuits that have a maximum demand of less than 20A.

 Can the entire house power during blackout mode?

-We generally see that lights, fridge, TV/computers, internet router, ovens and cookers are acceptable.
-The key is the power rating of the appliance must be below the battery’s maximum output.
+We generally see that lights, fridges, TVs, computers, internet routers, ovens and cookers are acceptable.
+The most important thing is that the power rating of the appliance must be below the battery’s maximum output.

-Unaccepted appliances are typically any types of pumps, air conditioners, heaters, vacuum cleaners, and any high-powered appliances with high start-up current.
+Unaccepted appliances are typically any types of pumps, air conditioners, heaters, vacuum cleaners, or high-powered appliances that require a high start-up current.

-Is the battery backup automatic when there is a blackout?
+Is the blackout protection automatic when there is a blackout?

 In most cases, yes.
 You need to confirm your battery inverter has that functionality, but most do.

 Can my battery still charge from my solar panels during a blackout?